Berjaya Auto Alliance: Operations

-In 2017, Peugeot were the official cars for the Kuala Lumpur Southeast Asian Games 2017, its fleet comprising the Peugeot 408, the Peugeot 508 and the Peugeot Traveller range.
+In 2017, Peugeot became the official automobile sponsors for the Kuala Lumpur 2017 Southeast Asian Games, in which its fleet comprising the Peugeot 408, the Peugeot 508 and the Peugeot Traveller range.
 That same year, Peugeot were also the official cars for the 2017 ASEAN Para Games.

 Nasim network in Malaysia

 Nasim's on-going network expansion has 34 outlets located in Malaysia.
 Nasim also provide 24-hours Peugeot Assistance service to their customers.
 Nasim also has world's first Peugeot Lounge at the Subang Skypark Terminal.

 On 15 February 2008, the company launched RM2 Million Peugeot 3S center in Glenmarie, Shah Alam.